Frederik-Rustad/Cross-Course-project-RainyDays/README.md

 - Create an intuitive and user-friendly website layout that provides easy navigation.
 - Choose a color scheme and design elements that resonate with the theme of rain jackets and outdoor activities.
+- Ensure that the website is responsive and accessible on various devices (desktop, tablet, mobile).

 # Product Catalog: